EurusCodes/T1-Weapon-Skins/README.md

 # Starsiege: Tribes Weapon Skins
-Weapon skins for the game Starsiege: Tribes
+Weapon skins created with various AI generation tools for the game Starsiege: Tribes

 ## How To Use
 Each folder in this repository represents a collection of skins.
 The folder names don't mean much other than a way to categorize the packs of skins.